nitpum/MMM-EmbedYoutube/README.md

 ]
 ```
 ## Configuration
-The following properties are require for configured:
+The following properties are required for configuration:

 | Config | Description
 | ------ | ---------------------------------------------------------------------